Adithyaruwanpura/Restaurant-Management-System/Readme.md

 # 🍽️ Restaurant Management System (RMS)

-A complete Restaurant Management System integrating a powerful backend built with **Spring Boot** and a modern frontend developed using **React**, **Vite**, and **Tailwind CSS**.
+A Restaurant Management System integrating a powerful backend built with **Spring Boot** and a modern frontend developed using **React**, **Vite**, and **Tailwind CSS**.
 This system efficiently handles restaurant operations such as reservations, orders, payments, and staff management, offering a seamless user experience.

 ---